Exploration-Lab/HLDC/README.md

 * We create a Hindi Legal Documents Corpus (HLDC) of 912,568  documents.
 These documents are cleaned and structured to make them usable for downstream NLP/IR applications.
 Moreover, this is a growing corpus as we continue to add more legal documents to HLDC.
 We release the corpus and model implementation code in this repo

-* As a use-case for applicability of the corpus for developing legal systems, we propose the task of \emph{Bail Prediction}.
+* As a use-case for applicability of the corpus for developing legal systems, we propose the task of Bail Prediction.

 * For the task of bail prediction, we experiment with a variety of deep learning models.
 We propose a multi-task learning model based on transformer architecture.
 The proposed model uses extractive summarization as an auxiliary task and bail prediction as the main task.